-Stepping up to protect yourself, your family and neighbors is noble and right.
-On the other hand, putting others at risk by your selfish behavior is unwarranted and wrong.
-Most people understand and believe this.
-Did you know that such beliefs, emotions and behaviors can affect your immune system?
+Coming forward to protect yourself, your family and neighbors in a time of crisis is considered noble and right.
+On the other hand, putting others at risk by selfish behavior is considered unwarranted and wrong.
+Most people intuitively understand this.
+But did you know that your positive and negative beliefs, emotions and behaviors strongly affect the efficiency of your immune system?

 For over 200 years, every serious scientific study to determine whether a medication works or not has involved a placebo.
 A placebo is something you believe will cure you, but really has no curative power of itself.
-In almost all studies, a placebo works much better than no treatment at all, and often works even better than the medications that are supposed to work.
+In almost all studies, a placebo works much better than no treatment at all, and often works even better than the medication that is being studied.
 Medical professionals, without a doubt, have long proven that beliefs and attitudes strengthen your immune system and heal your body.
 In this post we look at the science of how the human mind works and reduce it all down to 5 universal Laws of Mental/Emotional Health.

 5 Laws of Mental/Emotional Health